 The old-age pension is related to a pay-as-you-go social security program.
 The old-age pension is obtained when three conditions are contemporarily fulfilled: (i) age; (ii) minimum contribution; (iii) end of working activity (this last condition does not hold for self-employed individuals).
-The system has been radically changed in 1995 from a retributive to a contributive one.
+The system has been radically changed in 1995 from a retributive to a contributive one and then again reformed in 2012, reinforcing the contributive nature for all workers.
 Under the contributive system, the pension is linked to the individual contribution righted up by applying a rate related to the gross domestic product's growth.

-The retirement age will be gradually increased from 2012 onwards, according to the increase in life expectancy as provided for under art.
-12 of the Legislative Decree of 31 May 2010 No. 78. converted into Law No. 122/2010.
+The retirement age will be gradually increased from 2012 onwards, according to the increase in life expectancy.